aimclub/FEDOT/docs/source/introduction/tutorial/setup_environments.rst

 -  **Step 1**. *Download FEDOT Framework*.

    -  First of all, you need to clone the FEDOT Framework to your personal computer.
-      You can do it directly using the button 'clone or download' (red square) or using PyCharm, you should be able to use 'clone in Pycharm' button (blue square), which will open the files you need directly in the Pycharm project.
+      You can do it directly using the button `Clone or download` (red square) or using PyCharm, you should be able to use `'clone in PyCharm'` button (blue square), which will open the files you need directly in the Pycharm project.